coder-shanks/reactjs-interview/interview-1/README.md

 ## Requirements
 Some set up has already been done to help you:
 - [App.tsx](src/App.tsx) renders the Taxonomy list component as well as the TaxonomyItem component.
+- Complete the TaxonomyItem component inside the [Taxonomy](src/Taxonomy) directory.
+Refer to the Typescript interfaces for the details of the props.
+Create this component to render a single list item in the styles shown above.
+- Complete the [recurseTax()](src/Taxonomy/index.tsx) function to recursively render the nested Taxonomy object.
+The style of the final component should match what is shown above.